“Trust is good, but control is better”

 Kahneman also asked Bargh and other social priming researchers to conduct credible replication studies to demonstrate that the effects are real.
 However, seven years later neither Bargh nor other prominent social priming researchers have presented new evidence that their old findings can be replicated.

 Instead other researchers have conducted replication studies and produced further replication failures.
-As a result, confidence in social priming is decreasing as reflected in Bargh’s citation counts (Figure 1)
+As a result, confidence in social priming is decreasing – but not as fast as it should gifen replication failures and lack of credibility – as reflected in Bargh’s citation counts (Figure 1)

-In this blog post, I examine the replicability and credibility of John A. Bargh’s published results using a statistical approach; z-curve (Brunner & Schimmack, 2018). ).
+In this blog post, I examine the replicability and credibility of John A. Bargh’s published results using z-curve.
 It is well known that psychology journals only published confirmatory evidence with statistically significant results, p < .05 (Sterling, 1959).
 This selection for significance is the main cause of the replication crisis in psychology because selection for significance makes it impossible to distinguish results that can be replicated from results that cannot be replicated because selection for significance ensures that all results will be replicated (we never see replication failures).

 While selection for significance makes success rates uninformative, the strength of evidence against the null-hypothesis (signal/noise or effect size / sampling error) does provide information about replicability.
 Studies with higher signal to noise ratios are more likely to replicate.
 Z-curve uses z-scores as the common metric of signal-to-noise ratio for studies that used different test statistics.
 The distribution of observed z-scores provides valuable information about the replicability of a set of studies.
 If most z-scores are close to the criterion for statistical significance (z = 1.96), replicability is low.